fish-shell/fish-shell/doc_src/cmds/set_color.rst

 The *br*- (as in 'bright') forms are full-brightness variants of the 8 standard-brightness colors on many terminals. **brblack** has higher brightness than **black** - towards gray.

 An RGB value with three or six hex digits, such as A0FF33 or f2f can be used.
 Fish will choose the closest supported color.
 A three digit value is equivalent to specifying each digit twice; e.g., ``set_color 2BC`` is the same as ``set_color 22BBCC``.
 Hexadecimal RGB values can be in lower or uppercase.
-Depending on the capabilities of your terminal (and the level of support ``set_color`` has for it) the actual color may be approximated by a nearby matching reserved color name or ``set_color`` may not have an effect on color.
+Depending on the capabilities of your terminal (and the level of support ``set_color`` has for it) the actual color may be approximated by a nearby matching reserved color.

 A second color may be given as a desired fallback color. e.g. ``set_color 124212 brblue`` will instruct set_color to use *brblue* if a terminal is not capable of the exact shade of grey desired.
 This is very useful when an 8 or 16 color terminal might otherwise not use a color.